 "We love her traditional lines above the waterline that mask her fin keel and skeghung rudder, which make her quite a bit faster than she looks at first glance.
 She has a really kind motion out at sea."

-Designer: Raymond Richards

-Owners: Mike and Maurisa Descheemaeker Home Port: Skykomish, Washington open wooden sailing dory, 11 years ago.
+Designer: Raymond Richards Owners: Mike and Maurisa Descheemaeker Home Port: Skykomish, Washington Fun Fact: Their first boat was a trailerable, 18-foot, open wooden sailing dory, 11 years ago.
+Learn how to stitch your own sail ties on page 46.